odisha-ml/website/content/initiatives/childrens_day.md

 +++
 title="Children's Day 2021 Special Event"
-description="Children's Day 2021 Special Event is a special event organized by Odias in AI/ML community to educate the children about AI/ML." date=2021-11-14
+description="Children's Day 2021 Special Event is a special event organized by Odisha AI community to educate the children about AI/ML." date=2021-11-14

 [taxonomies]